simacleod/no-sigma-microfluidics/README.md

 ## Instructions

 ### MASTER MOLD FABRICATION
 1. Design a master mold for your device.
-Remember poiselles law, and trust your instincts.
+Remember poiseuille's law, and trust your instincts.
 Or do a bunch of math in comsol like a nerd lol.
 2. Print the mold at the optimal settings for your printer/resin that give the best detail.
 3. Follow the usual steps for cleaning/curing a resin print.
 Ensure all uncured resin is thoroughly removed.